OCHA-DAP/pa-anticipatory-action/analyses/mdg/mdg_plague_exploration.md

 For each week the numbers of that week, the two weeks before, and the two weeks after are taken.
 I.e. it is a rolling sum with a window length of 5 and centred in the middle.

-We only have data starting from 2017..
-We will therefore for now use the data we have from 2018 till 2020 which is 3 years.
+We have data starting from 2012..
+We will use the full data we have from 2012 till 2020 which is 8 years.
 2017 is excluded since this year saw a large outbreak, so it will influence the historical average in a non-representable way.